Single-sex education: Syria

+United Arab Emirates

+Private schools are coeducational in all Emirates but Sharjah, where segregated sex schooling is mandated for those grade 4 and above.

+West Africa

 Nigeria

 In Nigeria, public opinion regarding sexes in schools is influenced most by religious and cultural beliefs rather than the idea that students learn better separated into sexes.
 Because of this, the attitude towards the separation/integration of sexes varies depending on the ethnic makeup of the region.
 People in northern Nigeria are primarily Muslim and, as a result, are more inclined to choose single-sex education over coeducation in line with their religious beliefs.
 However, country-wide, coeducation schools are more common than single-sex schools.

 In contrast to the predominance of coeducation schools, many prestigious educational institutions only accept one sex; notable examples include King's College and Queen's College situated in Lagos.
 Although the sexes are not separated in the classroom at the university level, it is common practice to employ a single-sex housing policy on university campuses, e.g., Covenant University.